Kawai Michi: Early life

-Kawai was born on July 29, 1877 in Yamada City in the Province of Ise, to Kawai Noriyasu, a Shinto priest, and Shimosato Kikue, the daughter of the village master of Makkido.
+Kawai was born on July 29, 1877, in Yamada City in the Province of Ise, to Kawai Noriyasu, a Shinto priest, and Shimosato Kikue, the daughter of the village master of Makkido.

 When Kawai was still a child, her father lost his job and chose to move his family to Hakodate, in Hokkaido, where the government was encouraging people to settle.
 There, in 1887, she began attending a newly established boarding school in Sapporo, run by a Presbyterian missionary named Sarah C. Smith.
 Originally known as Smith Girls' School, the school was later renamed Hokusei Jogakko, or North Star Girls’ School.
 (In 1951, the school became Hokusei Gakuen Women's Junior College, and in 1962 Hokusei Gakuen University was founded.)

 At Miss Smith's school, Kawai began learning Japanese composition and writing, arithmetic, and English.
 Other subjects, such as botany, Japanese literature, zoology, the Chinese classics, and algebra and geometry were added in time.
 Some classes were taught by professors from Sapporo Agricultural College (later to become Hokkaido University), such as Nitobe Inazō.

 In 1895, shortly before turning 18, Kawai spent a year helping to start up another girls' school in northern Hokkaido, experience that would prove useful later in her life.

 Study in the United States

-Upon her return to Kokusei Jogakko, Nitobe Inazō encouraged Kawai to travel to the United States to study.
+Upon her return to Hokusei Jogakko, Nitobe Inazō encouraged Kawai to travel to the United States to study.
 She first spent time in Tokyo studying with Tsuda Ume and was awarded a scholarship from an American committee which Tsuda had founded in Philadelphia.
 Kawai moved to the United States at the age of 21 and enrolled in an American preparatory school.
 She entered Bryn Mawr College in Pennsylvania 1900, graduating in 1904.

 While in the United States, Kawai became involved with the Young Women’s Christian Association (YWCA) which worked to better women's lives through the promotion of social and economic change.
 In particular, she attended a YWCA Conference in New York State during the summer of 1902.
 There she met a Canadian woman named Caroline Macdonald, who would later be sent to Japan by the World's Committee of the YWCA in order to help establish a Japanese National YWCA Association.